MF-DEV12/woofwoof/README.md

 WOFF2 font compression and decompression for Rust.

+Inspired by the [woff](https://github.com/bodoni/woff) crate, but with key differences:

+- **Pure Rust brotli**: Uses the [brotli](https://crates.io/crates/brotli) crate instead of linking to C brotli
+- **Windows support**: Compiles on Windows, Linux, and macOS
+- **WOFF2 only**: No WOFF1 support — WOFF2 adoption is now widespread enough that serving WOFF1 is unnecessary

-Uses Google's [woff2](https://github.com/google/woff2) C++ library for font-specific transforms, with compression provided by the pure Rust [brotli](https://crates.io/crates/brotli) crate.
+This crate wraps Google's [woff2](https://github.com/google/woff2) C++ library for the font-specific table transformations that make WOFF2 compress so well, while using pure Rust for brotli compression.

 ## Usage